-The book of Exodus continues the narrative from Genesis, when Jospeh was put in a coffin in Egypt.
-It guides us through the call of Moses; his confrontation with Pharoah and the 10 terrible plagues of Egypt.
-We read of the death of the first-born on Passover and the crossing of the Red Sea... and we are given insight into various wilderness exploits.
+The book of Exodus continues the narrative from Genesis, when Joseph was put in a coffin in Egypt.
+It guides us through the call of Moses, his confrontation with Pharoah, and the 10 terrible plagues of Egypt.
+We read of the death of the first-born on Passover and the crossing of the Red Sea... and we are given an insight into various wilderness exploits.

 We hear of the covenant the Lord made with Israel and their incessant murmurings and disobedience.
-We read of the giving of the Law of Moses and receive detail of the Tabernacle construction and its many furnishings.
-We gain an understanding of the Priesthood; their consecration and priestly duties together with the 10 commandments and the many other laws regarding slaves; personal injury; health; food; stealing; dishonesty; seduction; religious requirements; and a wide range of interconnected and indivisible rules; regulations; rites and rituals - ALL of which, we discover, point to Christ.
+We read of the giving of the Law of Moses and receive details of the Tabernacle construction and its many furnishings.
+We gain an understanding of the Priesthood, their consecration and priestly duties, together with the 10 commandments and the many other laws regarding slaves, personal injury, health, food, stealing, dishonesty, seduction, religious requirements, and a wide range of interconnected and indivisible rules, regulations, rites, and rituals - ALL of which, we discover, point to Christ.

-Every aspect of the exodus from Egypt is covered in detail, but in chapter 32 we read of God refusing to accompany His errant people any further because disobedient Israel had broken their covenant and fell into shocking idolatry, by building a golden calf.
+Every aspect of the exodus from Egypt is covered in detail, but in chapter 32 we read of God refusing to accompany His errant people any further because disobedient Israel had broken their covenant and had fallen into shocking idolatry by building a golden calf.
 This terrible incident resulted in 3000 of their company being slain and a distraught Moses desperately trying to make atonement for the nation's gross idolatry.